 - 1. A completed Vehicular Claim Addendum Form (a copy is provided at the end of this chapter).
 Or, submit the requested information to VCAP: the victim's name; auto insurance name; agent's name and phone number; and policy number. - 2.
-Copies of any insurance settlement papers or any information regarding civil suits filed or to be filed against the offender or a third party (e.g. a bar or club).

-3. When auto insurance benefits have been exhausted, the victim must utilize his or her own health insurance benefits, if available.
+Copies of any insurance settlement papers or any information regarding civil suits filed or to be filed against the offender or a third party (e.g. a bar or club). - 3.
+When auto insurance benefits have been exhausted, the victim must utilize his or her own health insurance benefits, if available.
 In this case, copies of the benefit and/or denial statements must be submitted.
 (See "MEDICAL EXPENSES".)

 Please note: Act 6 of the Motor Vehicle Financial Responsibility Law specifies that when an injury is the result of a motor vehicle incident and such injury is covered by liability or first-party benefits, including Under/Insured and Uninsured Motorist coverage, a provider may not request payment in excess of reimbursement allowances in Pennsylvania under the Medicare Program or their usual and customary charges, whichever is less [75 Pa.
 C.S. §1797(a)].
-This does not apply if the hospital is a trauma center (see www.ptsf.org/hospitals.htm for a list of trauma centers in Pennsylvania).
+This does not apply if the hospital is a trauma center.